Men's Health Month And Movember: Raising The Profile Of Men's Health One Stache At A Time

 For men under 50, proctitis (an inflammation of the prostate) is the most common problem.
 It is usually caused by an infection and symptoms include frequent and painful urination.

-Prostate cancer is the most commonly diagnosed cancer; more than 2.8 million American men are currently living with prostate cancer.
-Typically a slow growing cancer, most men eventually die from other causes, rather than the cancer.
+Prostate cancer is the most commonly diagnosed cancer; over 3.1 million American men are currently living with prostate cancer.
+Prostate cancer is typically a slow growing cancer, and most men eventually die from other causes, rather than the cancer.
 With early detection, most cases of prostate cancer can be effectively treated.
 Your risk of developing prostate cancer can be reduced by eating a healthy diet with plenty of vegetables, fruits, and whole grains, not smoking, keeping physically active, maintaining a healthy weight and seeing your doctor regularly for a regular checkup!

 Nobody is immune from developing poor mental health.
 While certain disorders such as depression and bipolar disorder tend to run in families; the loss of a job, divorce or a breakup, bankruptcy, the death of a loved one, or military service can all tip the balance from being able to cope with everyday life to not coping.